zenglekidd/LeetcodeInSwift/README.md

 # LeetcodeInSwift
-Leetcode challenge solution in Swift with recommended Leetcode problems(with link) to take.
+This repo contains Leetcode challenge solutions in Swift.
+README.md contains recommended Leetcode problems(with link) to take if you are starting fresh on [leetcode.com](https://leetcode.com).

 ##### Table of Contents
 * [Sequence](#Sequence)